Tom Ford (song): Background

 On July 3, 2013, "Tom Ford" was previewed in one of Samsung's commercials for Magna Carta Holy Grail.
 "Tom Ford" premiered online the following day, along with the rest of Magna Carta Holy Grail upon its release to Samsung smartphone owners.

 The title of the song and chorus are a reference to fashion designer Tom Ford, who was also mentioned by Justin Timberlake in his Jay-Z collaboration "Suit & Tie".
 Tom Ford responded favorably to the song saying, "Who would not be flattered to have an entire Jay-Z track named after them?
 I mean, come on, it's pretty rare that something like that happens.
 It's a kind of validation of one's work, as it means that one has really penetrated and made an impact on popular culture."
 Following its release, Tom Ford received a huge spike in online search engine queries.

 Production

 The song was produced by Timbaland and Jerome "J-Roc" Harmon.
 The song's production begins with influences of Radiohead's "Kid A" and transitions into blasts of "synthesizers and bubbling rhythm".
 The rest of the beat is constructed out of "machine gun sprays, Nintendo themes and bottle blows."
-It also features uncredited vocals by Beyoncé on the outro to the song.
+It also features vocals by Beyoncé, credited as Third Ward Trill, on the outro to the song.